brngdsn/vox/PROMPT.md

 don't used simplified approaches, and don't just demonstrate.

-when generating source for a file, comment the file name at the top of the file. only respond with the file structure, and the source code.
+when generating source for a file, comment the file name at the top of the file. only respond with the file structure, and the source code, e.g.,

 ```js
 // src/index.js